 Mr & Mrs. White.
 Near the beach of St. John and a few minutes away from the town, this charming boutique hotel that is mixing modern clean aesthetics with traditional elements, offers high-quality services and amenities including a freshwater swimming pool, a chic lounge area, gardens, and a restaurant.

 Infinity View Tinos.
-Built in a privileged position – 450 meters from the beach of Stavros and 1.3 km from the organized beach of Kionia on the island of Tinos – with a panoramic view of the Aegean, this place is pure magic.
+Built in a privileged position – 1,480 ft/ 450 m from the beach of Stavros and 0.8 miles/ 1.3 km from the organized beach of Kionia on the island of Tinos – with a panoramic view of the Aegean, this place is pure magic.
 Each room of the hotel exudes an atmosphere of airy luxury, harmoniously combining its elegant bohemian character with the characteristic elements of Cycladic architecture and tradition.
 In its 16 suites, a unique experience of comfort and relaxation awaits you.
 All are fully harmonized with the natural landscape, but each has its own unique style.
-The attention to detail and the minimal decoration give the feeling of staying in a familiar space with high-quality facilities.
+The attention to detail and the minimalist decoration give the feeling of staying in a familiar space with high-quality facilities.
 Staying at Infinity View becomes even more idyllic at sunset when the suites are illuminated by nature’s unique colors.
 Pick a suite with access to the main pool or one with a private pool; the sea view is equally mesmerizing.

 Things to Do in Tinos

 In 20-30 minutes from Tinos the ferry will get you to the so-called ‘Island of Winds’, the most cosmopolitan island of Greece and among the most expensive tourist destinations on earth.
 It is also known as a playground for the rich, the famous, and the party animals, while in fact, it can give you many different experiences, depending on your needs and preferences.
 It is undeniably a very beautiful rocky island with tens of beaches – over 15 being fully organized with beach bars, gourmet restaurants, exclusive services, and boutiques.
 For its multi-option nightlife, it is often compared to Ibiza, but one can easily argue that Mykonos’ natural beauty is beyond that comparison.
 Plus people who don’t love to party but are in the quest of an exclusive experience can rent a villa in one of the quiet areas of the island, swim in the natural beaches that have no sunbeds or bars, and have dinner in restaurants outside the ‘town’ (in Greek most island capitals are called ‘chora’).
 The place is designed for spenders and evolves every season along the way, offering new ideas and services.
 Starting back in the 60s as a little gay-friendly paradise where tycoons and celebrities from all over the world mixed with the hippies, it still carries with it seeds of a bohemian spirit affordable now mostly to an affluent crowd and the locals.
 Mykonos is a summertime international melting pot, a place to see and be seen, to be taken care of by talents and pros in hospitality, and as many Greeks might say it feels like an autonomous principality in the middle of the Aegean with its own rules; in its own fun-loving universe!
-We will analyze it more in a separate article, due to its endless aspects, but for the moment let’s go through the basic suggestions since Mykonos is in this discussion only one of your stops in your Cycladic island-hopping experience and not the main destination.
+We will analyze Mykonos more in a separate article, due to its endless aspects, but for the moment let’s go through the basic suggestions as part of your Cycladic island-hopping experience and not as the main destination.

 Accommodation in Mykonos

 Bill & Coo Suites and Lounge.
-Uphill and on your way out of town, in the Megali Ammos beach area, with breathtaking Aegean sea view, a spectacular swimming pool & bar, and a multi-awarded gourmet restaurant, this boutique hotel offers privacy and a serene atmosphere in a modern Cycladic design complex.
+Uphill and on your way out of town, in the Megali Ammos beach area, with a breathtaking Aegean sea view, a spectacular swimming pool & bar, and a multi-awarded gourmet restaurant, this boutique hotel offers privacy and a serene atmosphere in a modern Cycladic design complex.
 Another great Bill & Coo hotel with equally luxurious amenities and a meat-focused restaurant bar is located on the other edge of the island in Agios Ioannis.